eirabben/dotfiles/README.md

 The update script simply issues a pull request for this repo as well as the Vundle repo, located in `~/.vim/bundle/vundle` after installation.

+##Uninstall
+Run the `uninstall.sh` script to uninstall.
+This will remove links and directories made by the installer, and move the original files (if any) from the backup folder to the home directory.